+5.1.2 The new Constitution will support deliver of these priorities.

-- 5.1.1 The current corporate plan (Barnet Plan 2021-2025) was adopted in March 2021.
-A new corporate plan is being developed. - 5.2 Resources (Finance & Value for Money, Procurement, Staffing, IT, Property, Sustainability) - 5.2.1 The new governance system should be cost neutral in respect of Members Allowances and Governance Service staffing.
-However, there will be costs associated with delivering the change and these are currently being collated but will include: officer time; facilitated workshops with Council Management Team and the Corporate Senior Management Team; additional staff capacity in the Governance Service to support the team during period of change; and legal costs associated with reviewing the Constitution.
+5.2 Resources (Finance & Value for Money, Procurement, Staffing, IT, Property, Sustainability)

+5.2.1 The current Administration have indicated that the new governance system should be cost neutral in respect of Members' Allowances.
+There is a separate report on the Council agenda regarding Members' Allowances.
+However, there have been costs associated with delivering the change of governance arrangements and these are currently being collated but will include: officer time; facilitated workshops with Council Management Team and the Corporate Senior Management Team; additional staff capacity in the Governance Service to support the team during period of change; and legal costs associated with reviewing the Constitution.
 Costs will be met from existing Assurance budgets or the Transformation Reserve.